MobilePayDev/MobilePay-Subscriptions/docs/subscription_providers.md

 ## Order MobilePay Subscriptions
 Before using MobilePay Subscriptions, the merchant must have at least one Subscriptions provider which can be created via [MobilePay Portal - Denmark](https://admin.mobilepay.dk/) or  [MobilePay Portal - Finland ](https://admin.mobilepay.fi/) by clicking 'Opret nyt betalingssted'.
-The merchant can have multiple providers, which is why the integrator must support having more than one providers.
+The merchant can have multiple providers, which is why the integrator must support having more than one providers, since merchants might have multiple brands with different product offerings.

 ## <a name="general-notes_provider-list"></a>Getting a list of subscription providers